nestauk/narrowing_ai_research/README.md

 ## Processing data

+Run `make data`

 This:

 * Cleans the fetched data
   * Create dates etc
   * Adds DeepMind and OpenAI labels to relevant papers
 * Trains a `word2vec` model on the abstracts
-* Finds the AI papers in the data
+* Finds the AI papers in the data and labels relevant datasets with an AI dummy
+* Extracts topics form the topic model trained offline and removes generic and uninformative topics

 All data outputs are stored in `data/processed`
+To save space, processed files in `data/raw` are removed.

 ### Analysing the data

 This reproduces the analysis and charts in the paper.

 All charts and tables are stored as pngs and htmls in the `reports/figures` folder.

 --------